sap-tutorials/sap-build-apps/tutorials/codejam-11-scan-barcode/codejam-11-scan-barcode.md

 ### Add logic to scan barcode
 Now lets create the logic for handling the tap of the barcode icon.

-1. Select the icon component, open the logic canvas.
+1. Select the icon component, open the logic canvas (at the bottom).

     ![Open icon logic](2-openlogic.png)